dhellmann/pymotw/PyMOTW/gettext/index.rst

 4. "Compile" the message catalog from the translation.

-   When the translator gives you back the completed ``.po`` file, compile the text file to the binary catalog format using ``msgfmt.py``.
+   When the translator gives you back the completed ``.po`` file, compile the text file to the binary catalog format using ``msgfmt``.
 The binary format is used by the runtime catalog lookup code.

 5. Load and activate the appropriate message catalog at runtime.